Recovering from Identity Theft

 Also, credit bureaus can place fraud alerts on your credit report.
 Fraud alerts mean potential creditors must verify your identity when someone applies for credit using your name.

-You can choose a fraud alert for 90 days or 7 years.
+Place a fraud alert for 7 years.

 To place a fraud alert on your credit report: